Iowa to tax remote sales, services, and digital goods starting January 2019

 - Jun 11, 2018 | Gail Cole

-Update 12.26.218: Additional information about the upcoming sales tax collection requirements for remote sellers is available from the Iowa Department of Revenue.
+Update 3.21.2019: Iowa does not appear to be enforcing non-collecting seller use tax notice and reporting.
+Additional information about the sales tax collection requirements for remote sellers is available from the Iowa Department of Revenue.

 Iowa Governor Kim Reynolds has championed tax reform since taking office on May 24, 2017.
 Her 2018 Condition of the State Address lauded the “historic tax reform” passed in December 2017 and called for more.
 On May 30, 2018, she signed a sweeping tax reform bill that makes significant changes to the state’s sales and use tax laws: New taxes on remote sellers, select digital goods, and certain services will take effect January 1, 2019.